Works of Hegel himself and of 19th century Hegelians - online

 see many more works and links at the dedicated page Works from Hegel and 19h century Hegelians available as e-Texts (PDF, HTML) Online

 Websites dedicated to Hegel in the web - from hegel.net or members/contributors of hegel.net and/or the hegel.net mailing lists

 The following texts are from members or former members of hegel.net or its mailing lists:

 hegel.net - Obviously this site.
 Probably the most complete Hegel web site in the internet, in 12 languages.

-Hegel-System.de, a the German section if Hegel.net, containing some 500 articles on Hegel related matters mostly not translated into English.
+Hegel-System.de, the German section of hegel.net, containing more than 500 articles on Hegel related matters mostly not translated into English.
 If you know German, you can find an index with all articles available as searchable Database and another one as A-Z list of all main articles.

 “Hegelian News & Reviews” This rich blog by Stephen Cowley examines Hegelian ideas and their international reception, including in Scotland starting with James Hutchison Stirling’s The Secret of Hegel (1865) and the works of Edward Caird.
 It reflects its contributor’s own studies, which are partly biographical, and also features related news in a twitter feed.